CharlesPizza/ChatApp/README.md

 ## Server
 The serverGUI.py provides a basic 3x4 grid interface to take in a given IP address and ports.
 IP address is auto-detected, but changeable in the GUI.
 Then, the server will attempt to launch and bind the provided address and port and listen for connections.
 The server is configured to accept up to 16 connections, and prompts all new connections for a nickname.
 The server will accept messages up to 1024 bytes.
-The server uses the broadcast() method to send the message back out to all connected clients.
+The server uses the broadcast() method to send the message back out to all connected clients.<br>
 ![Alt text](Images/Server%20Launch.png "Server Launch GUI")<br>